Tomilola Agboola, MD

 Ariel Wu, MD

 Ariel Wu was born in Providence, Rhode Island and raised in Princeton, New Jersey.
 She spent 7 years in Philadelphia completing an accelerated BS/MD program, earning her bachelor’s degree in biology from Villanova University and her medical degree from Drexel University College of Medicine.
 Along the way, she participated in research projects at the University of Pennsylvania and the MD Anderson Cancer Center.
 A lifelong east-coaster, she has grown to love St. Louis during her AP/CP residency and is very excited to be staying at WashU as one of the Gynecologic and Breast Pathology fellows.
+Currently, Ariel is chief resident.
 Her greatest loves in life are food and family.
 She also enjoys a good book, live music, being outdoors, playing board games, and traveling as much as she can.

 Cedric Bailey, DO

 Cedric Bailey was born in Virginia but spent most of his life growing up in California.
 He earned his bachelor’s degree at the University of California at Davis in Neurobiology, Physiology, and Behavior.
 He worked as an anatomic pathology technician grossing specimens, assisting during frozen sections, and serving as a diener at Santa Barbara Cottage Hospital in California, where he fell in love with the wonderful world of pathology.
 He went on to study medicine at Western University of Health Sciences in Pomona, California, serving in a variety of student leadership positions focused on physician advocacy, medical education, and pathology.
 Cedric completed an out-of-sequence fellowship in Cytopathology and won Anatomic Pathology Fellow of the Year during the 2020-2021 academic year.
-Currently, he is completing his combined anatomic and clinical pathology residency.
+Currently, he is a chief resident completing his combined anatomic and clinical pathology residency.
 He is keenly focused on mirroring the skills of famed Washington University pathologists and becoming an excellent physician.
 Outside of work, Cedric enjoys exploring St. Louis, commute cycling, finding new craft breweries, yoga, swimming, and planning his next surfing trip.